 MOD IAP/11A22/5

-9.4 In the case of difficulties, the administration responsible for the planned satellite network shall explore all possible means to resolve the difficulties without considering the possibility of adjustment to networks of other administrations.
+9.4 In the case of difficulties, the administration responsible for the planned satellite network or system shall explore all possible means to resolve the difficulties without considering the possibility of adjustment to networks or systems of other administrations.
 If no such means can be found, it may request the other administrations to explore all possible means to meet its requirements.
-The administrations concerned shall make every possible effort to resolve the difficulties by means of mutually acceptable adjustments to their networks.
-An administration on behalf of which details of planned satellite networks have been published in accordance with the provisions of No. 9.2B shall, after the period of four months, inform the Bureau of the progress made in resolving any difficulties.
-If necessary, a further report shall be provided prior to the submission of notices to the Bureau under Article 11.
+The administrations concerned shall make every possible effort to resolve the difficulties by means of mutually acceptable adjustments to their networks or systems.
+(WRC-19)

 Reasons: Remove the mandatory requirement to report the progress made in difficulties involving coordination.